 Her dramatic works for the stage include a five-character drama, CONVERGENCE, winner of the New Professional Theatre Writers Festival.
 SAYING GRACE, a solo performance piece directed by director/choreographer Ken Roberson (Avenue Q), was performed in the Women of Color Theater Festival at New York’s landmark theater, Henry Street Settlement.

-Current works-in-progress include: DARLING OF CAFÉ SOCIETY: The Life & Music of Hazel Scott, the adaptation of the HAZEL SCOTT biography currently being considered by networks as a limited TV series, HEIRLOOM, a new full length stage play--a Semi-Finalist in the EUGENE O'NEILL NATIONAL PLAYWRIGHTS CONFERENCE 2019, and AFRODISIAC (Or Let My People Flow!), a work-in-progress for the stage centered on voter suppression.
+Current works-in-progress include: DARLING OF CAFÉ SOCIETY: The Life & Music of Hazel Scott, the adaptation of the HAZEL SCOTT biography currently being considered by networks as a limited TV series, HEIRLOOM, a new full length stage play--a Semi-Finalist in the 2019 O'NEILL NATIONAL PLAYWRIGHTS CONFERENCE, and AFRODISIAC (Or Let My People Flow!), a play with music centered on voter suppression; the play was a Finalist for the 2020 Goldberg Prize.

 She wrote the libretto for THE SOUL NOW SINGS in collaboration with profilic pianist/composer Damien Sneed; a commission for New Yorkl Public Radio (WNYC/WQXR) and produced before a live audience by The Greene Space, the work was part of their holiday programming and was broadcast on Christmas Day.
 (See live footage under "New Works")